This page was reviewed under our medical and editorial policy by

 When undergoing radiation therapy, it’s normal to experience side effects that last up to a few weeks after treatment, including:

 Side effects depend on the area where the treatment is delivered, as well as the dosage received.
-Late-but-lasting side effects may occur months or even years after treatment.
-These may include changes to the:
+Late-but-lasting side effects may occur months or even years after treatment, but are not common.
+When they do occur, they typically affect the gastrointestinal system.

 Side effects may last a few weeks after treatment, or sometimes longer.
 Because radiation therapy is targeted to certain areas of the body, pancreatic cancer patients have an increased risk of certain side effects, including: